onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 3. You should see an intro screen with header "Let’s make sure nobody’s impersonating you"
     - Click "Continue"
     - browser should ask to enable the webcam
-2. Accept the webcam to be used on browser
+4. Accept the webcam to be used on browser
     - video capture frame should display preview from webcam
-3. Take a video with a webcam
+5. Take a video with a webcam
     - click on the camera button
     - follow the instructions on the screen
     - you should see 2 challenges
-    - one completed, you should be able to see the video and to click on "Confirm"
+    - once completed, you should be able to see the video and to click on "Confirm"
+    - you should see the complete screen

 ##### 26. Face video on desktop with webcam
 (on private mode of: Safari and Edge browsers - these browsers do not support video recording)